drcode/lisperati-1000-diy/README.md

 ## The Battery

 _Disclaimer: We make no guarantees as to the safety of the battery design in these DIY instructions.
 Please make sure you have electrical engineering experience, or consult with an electrical engineer, before implementing the battery circuits as described below.
-If you experience injury or cause a fire using these freely-provided DIY instrunctions, it is your own fault._
+If you experience injury or cause a fire using these freely-provided DIY instructions, it is your own fault._

 The Lisperati1000 uses two 18650 battery cells, placed in parallel.
-It is very improtant that the two cells are perfectly balanced.
+It is very important that the two cells are perfectly balanced.
 If they are not balanced, it can pose a fire hazard.
 Theoretically, you can obtain balanced cells by purchasing a 2-cell battery pack, such as [this one](https://www.adafruit.com/product/354), then disassembling it.
 However, we make no guarantees this will work.
 Do this at your own risk.
 Such a battery pack also has a circuit inside to protect against overcharging, which you may also want to wire into the Lisperati1000 circuit.

 ![lcd.jpg](lcd.jpg)

-The 3D printed chassis has groves for inserting the tabs from battery holders that can be obtained by dissassembling the [holders shown here](https://www.amazon.com/gp/product/B07CWKGZXW).
+The 3D printed chassis has groves for inserting the tabs from battery holders that can be obtained by disassembling the [holders shown here](https://www.amazon.com/gp/product/B07CWKGZXW).
 Next, solder some wires to the holders to complete a parallel battery circuit (the same circuit configuration as found in the battery pack).
 You will want to use heat shrink tubing and electrical tape to fully insulate the holders.

 ## The Screen